Floreat Athena FC: Undefeated season (2007)

-2011–present
+2011–2021

 It had been 11 years since Floreat Athena had been crowned Night Series champions.
 Ten players and management staff left at the end of the 2010 season.
 Coach Ante Kovacevic and assistant Taki Nicolaides assembled a fresh outfit that won the title in February 2011.

 Floreat Athena finished the season at the top of their group, dispatching Armadale and Forrestdale 3–1, and drawing to Inglewood 2–2 with goals coming from Liam Boland, Garin Collins, James Isaia and Danny Trevisol.
 All three games being played at Alfred Skeet Reserve.

 The quarter final against Sorrento was played at Athena's home ground, Litis Stadium.
 New recruit Dave Houston scored a goal in the 91st minute to set up a semi-final appearance.

 The semi-final against Cockburn City was played at 6PR Stadium.
 Athena went a goal down in the early stages of the first half but Liam Boland scored a goal back.
 Cockburn defender Paul Natale was sent off in the first half and Floreat Athena took the lead.
 Early in the second half, Boland scored his second of the game.
 Garin Collins then added a further two goals to make the score 4–1 and put Athena into another Night Series Grand Final.

 Saturday, 19 February 2011, Floreat Athena faced ECU Joondalup at Dorrien Gardens.
 In the 68th minute, a goal attempt by the right wing by Jack Allen was stopped by the ECU goalkeeper, however Liam Boland scored a goal from three yards.
 With 15 minutes remaining, a challenge on Athena goalkeeper Alex Dunn forced the no. 1 to leave the field with a head injury.
 Replacement goalkeeper Simon Madaschi took his place, making several saves in the remaining minutes to hold ECU at bay.
 The final score was 1–0.

 The club had its maiden FFA Cup appearance in 2016, when it qualified for the competition proper at the Round of 32 stage, drawing A-League club Melbourne City FC.